The Warrior's Code: Songs and composition

-The Warrior's Code was the first Dropkick Murphys studio album to feature Tim Brennan and Scruffy Wallace.

 "Your Spirit's Alive" was written in memory of the band's friend Greg "Chickenman" Riley, who died in a motorcycle accident in 2004.
 It also references former Boston Bruins player Garnet Bailey and Massachusetts-born hockey player Mark Bavis, who both died during the September 11 attacks.

 "The Warrior's Code" is about Lowell, Massachusetts boxing legend Micky Ward, who is also shown on the album's cover.
 The song would later be used in the 2010 film The Fighter, a biopic about Ward.

 "Captain Kelly's Kitchen" is another of the band's traditional arrangements.

 "Sunshine Highway" was the first single from this album and has been featured on Royal Caribbean's Sports' Deck, even though the song is about drug rehabilitation.

 "The Green Fields of France" is a cover of the anti-war ballad by Eric Bogle.

 The lyrics to "I'm Shipping Up to Boston" come from unpublished Woody Guthrie lyrics, consisting of a short rant by a sailor looking for a wooden leg in Boston.
 It is the band's second adaptation of a Woody Guthrie song, the first being "Gonna Be a Blackout Tonight" on their previous studio album, Blackout.

 "Wicked Sensitive Crew" was written in response to accusations that the band's music and image promoted violence.
 The song includes the lyric "I ain't ashamed I cried when Mickey died in Rocky II", although Mickey actually died of a heart attack after a confrontation with Clubber Lang in Rocky III.
 The band actually address this in the album credits, stating that "Mickey actually died in Rocky 3 but, hey, sue us, two rhymed better."

 "Last Letter Home" is the story of a correspondence between American Sgt.
 Andrew Farrar and his family before his death in the current Iraq War.
 With the Farrar family's permission, the band released the song as a single.
 All of the proceeds went to the family.
 The band also performed an acoustic version of the song "Fields of Athenry" at his funeral; the recording was included as the B-side for the single.

 "Tessie" is a reworking of a Boston Red Sox rally song.
 The song is listed as a bonus track, as it had been previously released on the Tessie EP in 2004, the same year the Red Sox won their first championship in 86 years.

 A second bonus track titled "Hatebomb" can be found on the Japanese release.